tobinata/api-documentation/README.md

 You'll probably want to add additional fields to your users when adding them but name and email are required.

+To add multiple users (or anything else), you should format it like this:

+    {
+    	users: [{
+      		"name":"Some Name",
+      		"email":"some.name@domain.org"
+    	},
+    	{
+      		"name":"Another Person",
+      		"email":"another.person@domain.org"
+    	}]
+    }

+The name of the array should be the endpoint (e.g., replace "users" with "schools" if you're adding schools)

 #### Editing Data

-To edit a user already in the database, we use the same authentication process as above but make an HTTP POST request using the _id field.
+To edit a record already in the database, we use the same authentication process as above but make an HTTP POST request using the _id field.
 For a school, that would look like:

     https://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v2/schools/000000000000000000000000

 So, to update a school's name, you would run the following cURL command:

     curl -H "content-type:application/json" -X POST --data '{"name":"New School Name"}' -H "x-access-token:YOUR_ACCESS_TOKEN" -H "x-key:YOUR_API_KEY" https://YOUR_INSTANCE_NAME.whetstoneeducation.com/api/v2/schools/000000000000000000000000

-Currently, school and user data can be added/edited via the API.
-If you would like to add more, contact your friendly Whetstone Education CTO (Cody) and he'll open that up.
+Currently, school and user data, as well as all the types and tags (detailed in the GET data section) can be added/edited via the API.
+Forms, rubrics, and records created within Whetstone like observations, quick feedback, assignments, etc. are not currently things that can be added via the API but if that is something you're trying to accomplish -- for instance, importing things from another system -- contact your friendly Whetstone Customer Success representative (or the CTO, Cody) and we'll work with you to figure out the best way to transfer your data.

 #### Examples of data that can be sent via POST requests
 **[School Data](https://github.com/WhetstoneEducation/API/blob/master/EXAMPLE-POST-REQUEST-DATA/school.json)**: /api/v2/schools